On this page

 Development and context matters

-It’s also important to consider context and what’s going on in their life.
+Other things to consider include context and what’s going on in their life.
 Strong emotional and behavioural reactions are understandable and expected when someone is faced with difficult circumstances.
 These should not necessarily be considered signs of a mental health condition.

 Remember, as an educator it’s not your role to diagnose or make conclusions about a child or young person’s state of mental health.
-That is the role of a mental health professional.
+That is the role of an appropriate professional.

-- promoting positive actions which benefit mental health in your practice
+- promote positive actions which benefit mental health in your practice

-- monitoring children and young people who may require more attention and support during unsettled periods
+- monitor children and young people who may require more attention and support during unsettled periods

-- identifying and raising concerns for those who may need more targeted assistance from leadership, wellbeing teams or external mental health professionals.
+- identify and raise concerns for those who may need more targeted assistance from leadership, wellbeing teams or external mental health professionals.

 BETLS Observation Tool

-The question prompts in the BETLS Observation Tool may support you to consider where a child or young person may sit on the Mental Health Continuum.
+The question prompts in the BETLS Observation Tool may support you to consider where a child or young person may sit on the Be You Mental Health Continuum.